thirdlawtechnologies/mathkernel/docs/mathkernel.md

 - Traversing the block with a current “accumulation context”.
 - When it encounters `accumulate-here`:
-  - it emits the energy accumulation and the `ForceAcc` / `DiagHessAcc` / `OffDiagHessAcc` macros for whatever gradient/Hessian scalar variables exist at that point.
+  - it emits the energy accumulation and the `KernelForceAcc` / `DiagHessAcc` / `KernelOffDiagHessAccc` macros for whatever gradient/Hessian scalar variables exist at that point.
   - it does **not** add any accumulation outside of guarded regions.